 Adult Haftarah Lessons

 Do you want to learn how to chant Haftarah or refresh your skills?
-Join Bev on Shabbat mornings to expand your knowledge and grow your skills.
-No prior training necessary.
-Zoom classes will be available.
 Contact Anna Simon to get on our contact list.

 Etzion Study Group